A New Way to Load Test

 LTC Founders and Principals

 Robert Simpson: President, LTC.
 Robert earned an MS in Engineering from the University of Florida and a BS in Physics from Michigan Technological University in 1995 and 1993, respectively.
 He worked for Loadtest, Inc. for twenty years where he held various titles including Western US Regional Manager.
 Prior to Loadtest, he was an entrepreneur co-owning or owning several successful companies.
-Robert is the current Chairman of ASTM Subcommittee D18.11 (Deep Foundations Subcommittee under Soil and Rock, Responsible for D1143, D3966 and D8169 among others).
+Robert is the former Chairman of ASTM Subcommittee D18.11 (Deep Foundations Subcommittee under Soil and Rock, Responsible for D1143, D3966 and D8169 among others).
 He is also the Technical Contact and was largely responsible for D8169.
 He is Vice-Chairman of two DFI technical committees, Codes and Standards and Testing and Evaluation and was recently awarded the inaugural DFI President’s Award for his work on the Instructional video, “Static Load Testing of Deep Foundation Elements”.

 Aaron King: Vice-President, LTC.
 Aaron earned a Bachelor of Science in Civil Engineering from the University of Florida in 2007.
 He worked for Loadtest, Inc. for six years and was heavily involved in the research, development and implementation of new technologies into the core business.
 He was a principal researcher on NASA’s Crawlerway Foundation and Compatibility Study which was awarded 2011 Florida Section Project of the Year by the American Society of Civil Engineers.
 Following Loadtest, he worked for DSI for four years as a geotechnical sales engineer for the Mid-Atlantic Region.
 He is also an entrepreneur and patent holding inventor.
 Aaron is currently an active member of both DFI and ADSC.